How to Sing With a Cold or Sore Throat

 Are you still smoking?
 If so, you need to quit.
 Not just because of the damage you're doing to your health but because smoking dries the throat out and damages the vocal cords.
 In addition, smoking has been linked to increased colds.

-Finally, Make Sure You Warm Your Voice Up
+10. Warm Your Voice Up

 If you sing, you should be warming your voice up before you perform.
 Although you might think that doing this before a show is going to add strain to your voice, done correctly a vocal warmup will actually help to prepare your vocal cords and organ pipes by gently stretching them.